Javascript is not enabled.

 “Addressing fraud requires more than piecemeal solutions,” she wrote.
 “It demands a holistic and coordinated approach.”

-Watch a recording of the hearing and visit our Fraud Resource Center to stay ahead of the latest scams.
+Watch recordings of the Senate Aging Committee and Senate Banking Committee hearings, and visit our Fraud Resource Center to stay ahead of the latest scams.

 Unlock Access to AARP Members Edition